holoviz/holoviz/doc/contributing.md

 The HoloViz project maintains a blog at https://blog.holoviz.org/ where new major releases are announced.

-The former PyViz-named blog is still alive at http://blog.pyviz.org/.

 ##### Twitter

 There are four more or less active Twitter accounts: